A Banana Grown At Subzero Temps Also Has An Edible Peel

 A Japanese farm introduced a new crop this winter: an organic banana with a peel that's thin enough to eat.
 In a nod to this appealing outer covering, Setsuzo Tanaka, the banana's inventor, has named his creation the Mongee ("mon-gay") banana — which means "incredible banana" in Japanese.

-"Setsuzo's original purpose was to make a delicious banana with no pesticides," Tetsuya Tanaka, a spokesperson for D&T Farms, the company behind the banana, writes in an email.
+"Setsuzo's original purpose was to make a delicious banana with no pesticides," Tetsuya Tanaka, a spokesperson for D&T Farm, the company behind the banana, writes in an email.
 Setsuzo Tanaka spent four decades tinkering with tropical fruit before the Mongee was born.

 But if pesticides were his main concern, why not just grow a normal organic banana?
 Aren't all bananas equally tasty?